What makes us extra special?

 Our library building was once the Waikaraka Church which was built on the Edwards farm in 1925, using voluntary labour and materials contributed by local families.
 Although voluntary materials and work covered most of the costs, one hundred and forty pounds was still needed to complete the work.
 The money was raised by means of five pound debentures and tennis afternoons held on nearby courts.
 In 1985 the church was generously given by the Waikaraka Church Trustees to the children of Whangarei Heads School and community members for use as a library.
 The original church area is used as the school library and an extension was later added on which now services the community with a fine range of adult books.

 Our library is situated on the school grounds, directly behind the new building.
-It has continued to operate successfully over the last 25 years, with a fine range of books and resources, thanks to the Whangarei District Council who give an annual grant for the purchase of latest fiction and non-fiction books.
+It has continued to operate successfully over the last 35 years, with a fine range of books and resources, thanks to the Whangarei District Council who give an annual grant for the purchase of latest fiction and non-fiction books.
 We have also received grants from outside agencies, who over the years have supported us with funding.
 The Mobile Library Bus visits the school every 4 weeks which also enables us to rotate our stock, thus ensuring we have fresh reading material on offer.
-We gladly accept donations of books for our library.
+We gladly accept donations of books that are in a good state for our library.

 Te Mangoroa is our multipurpose room.
-It is used for assemblies, discos, community events, prize-givings, weddings, family events, seminars … it is very versatile and set up with kitchen facilities, a stage, huge flat screen TV and audio gear.
-Private, plenty of parking and situated on spectacular surroundings.
-Contact the school to make an enquiry about hiring Te Mangoroa.
+It is used for assemblies, discos, community events and prize-givings.
+It is very versatile and set up with kitchen facilities, a stage, huge flat screen TV and audio gear.

 Whangarei Heads is surrounded by bush and situated at the bottom of Mount Manaia.
-The children enjoy building huts during break times, walking along the boardwalk through ‘Fern Valley’ and climbing trees.
+The children enjoy building huts during break times, playing in ‘Fern Valley’ and climbing trees.
+Our Outdoor Classroom is well used during brea times by our Tamariki.
 We have our very own hens and a school vege garden too.

 Community Art Shed